sec-070-fc/qr-code-generic-reader/README.md

 # qr-code-generic-reader
-QR code reader using generic laptop webcams as well as integrating with video capture services
+QR code reader using generic laptop webcams as well as integrating with video capture services.
+Specifically designed for usage in labs implementing QR for subject tracking and information.